 Ranking Every OMEGA x Swatch ‘MoonSwatch’

-The lineup of planet-inspired pieces was released on March 26th in Australia but seeing one in person, let alone getting your hands on one has been enough of an ask.
-Luckily, we’ve managed to wrangle some off our friends at Swatch and we’re ranking all of them in our article below.
-Let us know what your favourite is!
+The line-up of planet-inspired pieces was originally released on March 26th 2022, but getting your hands on a watch at release was next to impossible.
+Luckily, we’ve managed to wrangle some from our friends at Swatch and we’re ranking all of the original releases in our article below, with limited-edition models included at the end, including the new Mission to the Moonphase ‘Snoopy’ that was released in March 2024.

 1. Mission to Mercury